EliaBesmer03/Assignment3/Report.md

 2. You had to manually partition the data.
 Why was this essential?
 Which feature of the dataset did you use to partition and why?(0.5pt)

 Manual partitioning was essential to optimize performance and reduce shuffle overhead.
-By explicitly partitioning the dataset based on temporal attributes—primarily the month column—Spark ensured that all records from the same month were placed within the same partition.
+By explicitly partitioning the dataset based on temporal attributes—primarily thΩe month column—Spark ensured that all records from the same month were placed within the same partition.
 This allowed each executor to compute intermediate aggregates (e.g., hourly averages or monthly deltas) locally, minimizing cross-partition data transfers.
 Without this partitioning, Spark would have needed to shuffle much larger portions of the dataset for every groupBy operation, resulting in higher latency and inefficient resource usage.